SYKM

 Jakob Studer: police sergeant (Wachtmeister) in 1930s Bern, Switzerland, by Friedrich Glauser

-Sullivan, Carolyn: a part-time law student and overworked probation officer in Ventura County, California by Nancy Taylor Rosenberg
+Carolyn Sullivan: single mom, part-time law student, and overworked probation officer, in Ventura County, California, by Nancy Taylor Rosenberg

 Giles Sullivan: retired attorney, and Isabel Macintosh, a faculty dean, in Vermont, in the Crossword Puzzle mysteries by Herbert Resnicow

-Sullivan, Liz: freelance writer and organic gardener in Palo Alto, California by Lora Roberts
+Liz Sullivan: freelance writer and organic gardener, and Police Detectives Paul Drake and Bruno Morales in Palo Alto, California, by Lora Roberts

 Mac Sullivan: retired cop, and Whiskey, his Irish Wolfhound partner, along with Rachel Brenner, a 40-something divorcee and mother of a teenaged son, in Washington, DC, by Evelyn David

-Summer, Maggie: owner of the antique print business named Shadows in Maine by Lea Wait
+Maggie Summer: the owner of Shadows, an antique print business, in Maine, by Lea Wait

 Sumuru: a master plotter working towards world dominance, by Sax Rohmer